 He has collaborated with renowned ensembles, soloists and conductors from Europe and the United States, such as Asko|Schönberg Ensemble, DoelenEnsemble, Metropole Orchestra, Zapp4, Nederlands Blazers Ensemble, David Kweksilber Big Band, Bulgaria National Radio Symphony, Platypus Ensemble, Kurt Rosenwinkel, Vince Mendoza, Etienne Siebens, Bas Wiegers and Claron McFadden among others.

-Rodrigo’s musical education has been very eclectic.
-He started as guitarist, playing all kind of music genres (Classical, Tango, Rock, Jazz etc).
-In 2002 he moved to The Netherlands to study Jazz guitar at the Amsterdam Conservatory where he had the chance to study with some of the finest Jazz musicians from Europe and the United States.
-In the year 2005 he was accepted to study composition with Paul van Brugge and Klaas de Vries at the Rotterdam Conservatory, were a few years later he obtained his Bachelor’s degree and Master degree with honors.
-During his composition studies at the Rotterdam Conservatory Rodrigo also assisted to classes with Robin de Raaff, Luc Brewaeys, Peter Jan Wageman, Rene Uijlenhoet and Patrick van Deurzen.
+Rodrigo studied musical composition with Paul van Brugge and Klaas de Vries at the Rotterdam Conservatory, where he obtained his Bachelor and Master’s degrees with honours.
+During his composition studies at the Rotterdam Conservatory, Rodrigo also attended classes with Robin de Raaff, Luc Brewaeys, Peter Jan Wageman, Rene Uijlenhoet and Patrick van Deurzen.

-Rodrigo has been awarded with grants by the FPK (Performing Arts Found, Netherlands), the HSP Huygens prize for excellenceand the Dutch Ministry of Education.
+Rodrigo has been awarded grants by the FPK (Performing Arts Fund, Netherlands), the HSP Huygens prize for excellenceand the Dutch Ministry of Education.